xLSX285/EnterpriseG/README.md

 ## Build

-- Specify the Windows Build Number
+- Build number gets detected by the script automatically.
 > All current **Windows 10**, **Windows 11** and **Windows vNext** Builds work with this script. `As of 10/5/23`

 ## Type
+- Type gets detected by the script automatically.
 - `Normal`: Recommended to build EnterpriseG for 19041 - 23xxx `Default`
 - `vNext`: Recommended to build EnterpriseG for 25xxx+
 - `Legacy` Recommended to build EnterpriseG for 17736 and older